CALL TO ACTION

 For over 90 years, The Ability Center has been evolving to support people with disabilities, helping them to live active, successful, independent lives.

 For the Center to continue to grow and evolve to meet the changing needs of our communities, it needs to reach out and raise funds to support its programs.
-The Ability Center’s Annual Campaign is working to raise $90,000 in support.
-A successful campaign will enable the Center to:
+Each year, the Ability Center works to:

 - Train and graduate a larger number of assistance dogs and their recipients.

 - Increase the number of individuals who receive ramps to make their homes accessible.

 - Expand our Nursing Home Transition program that permits individuals with disabilities to return to community living.